brunonatali/install/README.md

 $ sudo php -r "require 'vendor/autoload.php'; \BrunoNatali\Install\Factory::installAll();"
 ```

 Note.
-Note the need to run as root, as it will interact with systemd and create / update processes within the system.
+The need to run as root, as it will interact with systemd and create / update processes within the system.

 ## Executable program
 An executable program considered for this tool basically contains: